APogue/APogue.github.io/projects/project_proposal.md

 - Apply different interpretations to similar incidents
 - Take shortcuts based on pattern matching rather than careful analysis

+My main concern is efficiency, thoroughness, and rigor.
+There's no reason to pre-process the policy docs with any kind of algorithmic, concept mapping.
+The API was built over a decade by experts to play a role.
+Why hard-code interpretations in the one area where it excels?
+It should be allowed to function to the fullest extent of its capabilities where appropriate.

 ### Codebook

 Variable dictionary with descriptions, valid values, and coding notes for each field used in the structured analysis of pre-defined incidents using source material specific to each case.
 Defines the logic, categories, and thresholds needed to enable consistent cross-incident comparison of oversight responses, involved perspectives, broader community impacts, and public discourse.